- Dec 1, 2016

 - You may not kill a Law Enforcement Officer unless you have a valid roleplay reason to do so.
 These could include, but is not limited to, visibly carrying illegal weapons or visibly performing an illegal activity.
 These reasons depend on the context.
 If police are attempting to initiate an arrest on you while you are carrying hidden illegal items in your inventory, that is a valid reason to kill them.

 - You may not harm a Law Enforcement Officer for writing you, your friends or crew members a ticket.
 In addition, you may not harm a Law Enforcement Officer for previously arresting you and/or confiscating items from your inventory.

 - You may not harm a Tow Truck Driver for towing or impounding you, your friends or crew member's vehicle.
 In addition, you may not harm a Tow Truck Driver for previously towing or impounding you, your friends or crew member's vehicle.

 - You made not hide from an opposing party in your garage if they are actively chasing or looking for you.

 - Law Enforcement may only be harmed if they are a direct threat to you.
 Passing by officers and deputies, such as those obeying NLR, may not be harmed unless they initiate on you.

 - You may not loot a corpse during a gunfight if you are not directly involved in that situation.

 - You are required to give the opposing party a reasonable time-period to respond and act upon your commands in situations where the rules allow various outcomes based on how the opposing party reacts.
-For example, it is forbidden to shoot someone instantly after giving them the order to put their hands up while at gunpoint.
 You need to make sure the opposing party heard you.
 Keep the voice-chat delay in mind.